 - Sunken heads that have dipped below ground

-- Heads that are slanted and not vertical
+- Heads that are slanted and not straight

 - Broken pipes or fittings